gardener-attic/landscape-setup-template/README.md

 Follow these steps to install Gardener.
 Do not proceed to the next step in case of errors.

-## Step 1: Clone the Repositories and get dependencies
+## Step 1: Clone the Repositories and get Dependencies

 Get the `landscape-setup-template` from GitHub and initialize the
 submodules: